 Application review and decisions occur on a rolling basis, and will extend only to those completed applications meeting the deadline.

 Responsibilities of the Enrolled Student

 Tuition and Fees

-Tuition rates and fees are effective as of July 2019.
+* Tuition rates and fees are effective as of July 2021.
+Note that program cost is set each PA program academic year (January to December) and typically increases a small amount from year-to-year.
 The Trustees of Tufts University reserve the right to change tuition rates or fees at their discretion.